Advertiser Disclosure

 Dispute Any Errors on Your Credit Report

 Your credit report contains a detailed list of items that impact your score.
-Credit bureaus aren’t perfect, and you may find errors in your credit report.
-The report may have inaccurate details about late payments, account statuses, your credit limit, and other details.
-Disputing any mistakes and getting them corrected may help your score.
+Credit bureaus aren’t perfect, and you can dispute errors in your credit report.
+The report may have incorrect information about late payments, account statuses, credit limits, and other details.
+Disputing any inaccurate items and getting your report in good standing can have a significant impact on your credit score.

 Maintain a Low Balance on Your Accounts

 A low account balance provides many advantages.
 A lower balance reduces the interest you have to pay and may make debt feel more manageable.
-You will have a better payment history as a result which will significantly help your credit score.
+You will have a better payment history as a result, which will significantly help your credit score.
 Maintaining a low balance on your accounts also reduces your credit utilization ratio.
 You should aim for a credit utilization ratio below 10% for maximum credit score growth (i.e., if you have a $10,000 limit, make sure you are not using more than $1,000 of that limit).
+Enabling auto-pay can help you maintain low credit balances and build up to excellent credit.

 Get Your Rent and Utility Payments Reported